WINNER2028/portfolio/README.md

 The aim of the project is to create a visual representation of educatonal qualifications, skills, expertise, and capabilities and work experience as a frontend/backend engineer, civil engineer, architect and so on, sortof like an digital resume.
 It allows you to demonstrate your proficiency in various technologies, and design principles.

 INSPIRATION
-Early last year I went for an interview and when I submitted my file, the interviewer asked me if I had like a digitalized form of what I have in my file I told her that I don't she looked a bit disappointed
+Early in year 2022 I went for an interview and when I submitted my file, the interviewer asked me if I had like a digitalized form of what I have in my file I told her that I don't she looked a bit disappointed